Category: Story

 Conclusion

 Action Plan: Start by checking your current files to see which ones are slowing you down.
 Use a browser-local tool to test a few samples and find your best compression-to-quality ratio (usually 80-85%) before you update your whole library.
-It’s a small step that makes a huge difference for your SEO and your visitors.
+It is a small step that makes a huge difference for your SEO and your visitors.

 FAQ